 The author's speech is like a streaming river, sensitive, noble, describing, in an emotional way of caring for his protagonists.
 Once I had a terrible journey to Lisbon and met unkind persons and was involved in unpleasant situations; this book gave me back my hope and affection to the city and its people.

 /Uwe Nebe, Germany

 The Year of the Death of Ricardo Reis (O ano da morte de Ricardo Reis)

-Occasionaly this happened to be my first book I read in Portuguese.
+Occasionally this happened to be my first book I read in Portuguese.
 Imaginative, allusive.
-Carries the mind toward unpredictibly amusing directions.
+Carries the mind toward unpredictably amusing directions.

 /Martti Rohusaar, Estonia

 The several meetings of Ricardo Ries and his creator, Fernando Pessoa, in a town as beautiful as Lisbon in the 30's!